BOWEN ISLAND FC ACADEMY GUIDELINES

 Focus and Goals

 Ball Mastery is just that - complete mastery of the ball.
 This is illustrated in a player’s ability to manipulate the ball with total ease, whether it’s juggling the ball in the air, tapping the ball behind the planting foot, dragging the sole over the top of the ball, or numerous other manipulations using either foot.
-A player’s ability to master the ball is essential in becoming a complete player.
+A player’s ability to master the ball is essential.

 DRIBBLING/PROTECTING THE BALL

 This ability involves keeping hold of the ball and getting around or avoiding opponents.
 The ability to beat a player 1v1 is one form of dribbling.
 This is an invaluable skill that can devastate the opposition as it unbalances defenders and creates attacking opportunities.
 Dribbling, however, also involves getting away from opponents or simply changing one’s angle or direction in order to make a pass.
-This is the more common form of dribbling.
 A player must have the ability to keep or protect the ball by dribbling if there’s no immediate pass to be made.

 RECEIVING AND STRIKING

 This layer encompasses a variety of critical skills in the game.
 The ability to receive the soccer ball is one such critical skill.
 Often referred to as “touch”, it’s the ability to quickly get the ball under control and take it into a positive direction.
 This is ideally performed with as few touches on the ball as possible - preferably one.
 A player must have the ability to receive the ball on the ground or in the air with different parts of the body.
 Striking involves any form of strike on the soccer ball whether it’s a pass, a shot on goal, or a defensive clearing.
-Accuracy and power are two vital qualities with this skill whether shooting on goal or making a pass.
+Accuracy and power are two vital qualities with this skill.

 Speed on and off the ball can be devastating to any opposition whether it’s a player’s ability to get behind the back line and run to goal or a player’s ability to recover and defend.
 A player, however, must also be agile, accelerating quickly and changing direction.
 Agility is usually measured in the first 3 steps of a player’s movement.
 This can often be the difference between keeping or losing possession of the ball.
 Lastly, a player also requires raw strength to win and keep the ball.